A poor appetite may be the source of your health concerns

 Good digestion starts with a good appetite.
-Feeling hungry indicates your stomach and pancreas are producing hydrochloric acid and digestive enzymes (sometimes referred to as gastric acid or juices) that are ready to break down the food you consume, and absorb the all-important protein, carbohydrates, fats, vitamins and minerals your body needs to function optimally.
+Feeling hungry indicates your stomach and pancreas are producing hydrochloric acid and digestive enzymes (sometimes referred to as gastric acid or juices).
+This means your body is ready to break down the food you consume and absorb the all-important protein, carbohydrates, fats, vitamins and minerals it needs to function optimally.

 Sometimes, having an appetite or feeling hungry is viewed as a bad thing, particularly for clients who want to lose weight but this is just not true.
-It is important to recognise that having an appetite is required for optimal nutritional status.
+It is important to understand that having an appetite is required for optimal nutritional status.
 It is the first step in the chain of optimal digestion.

 Why does having an appetite matter?

-Signs you may not have sufficient hydrochloric acid and digestive enzymes
+Signs you may not have enough hydrochloric acid and digestive enzymes

-- You don’t feel hungry often (but eat anyway because you think you should)
+- Not feeling hungry very often (but maybe you eat anyway because you think you should)

 - You experience bloating or have indigestion or reflux within an hour of eating (yes, reflux can be a sign of low hydrochloric acid as well as high)

 - You get stomach cramps within an hour of eating

 - A feeling that you never feel satisfied.
 This may be a result of not absorbing the nutrients you need from your food, hence your body craves more fuel.

 - There is undigested food in your stool

-- You have allergies, skin issues or other gut related issues
+- You have allergies, skin issues or other gut-related problems

 - Your energy levels are low

 - Your iron levels are low despite adequate supplementation

 Of course, these may also be signs of other conditions and therefore it is important to speak to your naturopath to work out what’s causing your symptoms.

 What does a ‘healthy appetite’ look like?

 You may be wondering what I consider to be a ‘healthy appetite’.
 Here are some of the signs that I like to see when discussing the digestive system with my clients:

-- You feel hungry within 1 to 2 hours of waking up in the morning
+- A feeling of hunger within 1 to 2 hours of waking up in the morning

 - You experience physical hunger pangs such as a rumbling stomach approximately every 4-5 hours